1. Information We Collect

 A. What information does Panoply collect from children and for what purpose?

-As a general matter, Panoply’s Services are not directed to children under the age of 13.
-For those Services, Panoply does not knowingly collect any personal information from children under the age of 13.
+As a general matter, Panoply’s Services are not directed to children under the age of 13 in the US or for children under the age of 16 in the European Union (EU).
+For those Services, Panoply does not knowingly collect any Personal Information from children under the age of 13 in the US or under the age of 16 in the EU.
 For Panoply’s Child Services, including Pinna, Panoply may collect information from users as follows:

 The above information may be collected by Panoply as well as third-party operators that provide analytics and other support for the internal operations of our Child Services.

-We may share our users’ personal information with third-party operators with whom we work to support the internal operations of our services.
+We may share our users’ Personal Information with third-party vendors with whom we work to support the internal operations of our services.

-At any time, parents can review or have deleted any of their children’s personal information or refuse to permit the further collection or use of their children’s personal information.
-To request any of the above, parents can contact us by sending an email to email@example.com.
+At any time, parents can review or have deleted any of their children’s Personal Information or refuse to permit the further collection or use of their children’s Personal Information.
+To request any of the above, parents can contact us at the following email address, phone number or mailing address:

 You are responsible for maintaining the confidentiality of your account password and for any access to or use of the Services or Child Services using your password, whether or not authorized by you.
 Please notify us immediately of any unauthorized use of your password or account or any other breach of security.